AztecProtocol/aztec-packages/docs/docs/aztec/concepts/storage/partial_notes.md

 ---

 Partial notes are a concept that allows users to commit to an encrypted value, and allows a counterparty to update that value without knowing the specific details of the encrypted value.
-To do this, we leverage the following properties of elliptic curve operations:

-1. `x_1 * G + x_2 * G` equals `(x_1 + x_2) * G` and
-2. `f(x) = x * G` being a one-way function.

-Property 1 allows us to be continually adding to a point on elliptic curve and property 2 allows us to pass the point to a public realm without revealing anything about the point preimage.

-Before getting to partial notes let's recap what is the flow of standard notes.

-## Note lifecycle recap

-The standard note flow is as follows:

-1. Create a note in your contract,
-2. compute the note hash,
-3. emit the note hash,
-4. emit the note (note hash preimage) as an encrypted note log,
-5. sequencer picks up the transaction, includes it in a block (note hash gets included in a note hash tree) and submits the block on-chain,
-6. nodes following the network pick up the new block, update its internal state and if they have accounts attached they try decrypting all the encrypted note logs,
-7. if a node succeeds in decrypting a log it stores the note in its database,
-8. later on when we want to spend a note, a contract obtains it via oracle and stores a note hash read request within the function context (note hash read request contains a newly computed note hash),
-9. based on the note and a nullifier secret key a nullifier is computed and emitted,
-10. protocol circuits check that the note is a valid note by checking that the note hash read request corresponds to a real note in the note hash tree and that the new nullifier does not yet exist in the nullifier tree,
-11. if the conditions in point 10. are satisfied the nullifier is inserted into the nullifier tree and the note is at the end of its life.

-Now let's do the same for partial notes.

-## Partial notes life cycle

-1. Create a partial/unfinished note in a private function of your contract --> partial here means that the values within the note are not yet considered finalized (e.g. `amount` in a `TokenNote`),
-2. compute a note hiding point of the partial note using a multi scalar multiplication on an elliptic curve.
-For `TokenNote` this would be done as `G_amt * amount0 + G_npk * npk_m_hash + G_rnd * randomness + G_slot * slot`,
-3. pass the note hiding point to a public function,
-4. in a public function determine the value you want to add to the note (e.g. adding a value to an amount) and add it to the note hiding point (e.g. `NOTE_HIDING_POINT + G_amt * amount`),
-5. get the note hash by finalizing the note hiding point (the note hash is the x coordinate of the point),
-6. emit the note hash,
-7. manually construct the note in your application and add it to your node (PXE) --> this currently has to be done manually and not automatically via encrypted note logs because we have not yet implemented partial notes delivery (tracked in [issue #8238](https://github.com/AztecProtocol/aztec-packages/issues/8238))
-8. from this point on the flow of partial notes is the same as for normal notes.

 ## Use cases